drekka/Voodoo/README.md

 # Installation

-## iOS/OSX
+## iOS/OSX SPM package

 Simulcra comes as an SPM module which can be added using Xcode to add it as a package to your UI test targets.
+Simply add `https://github.com/drekka/Simulcra.git` as a package to your test targets.

 ## Linux, Windows, Docker, etc